Timothy Williams (composer): TV

-Williams scored the AMC/Shudder Creepshow, the FOX Pilot Richard Lovely, and the Disney Pilot Madison High and additional music on the Cartoon Network animated series Sym-Bionic Titan, ABC's Missing as well as Fox's The Exorcist, Season 2.
+Williams scored the Sony Animation/Netflix series Agent Elvis, AMC/Shudder Creepshow, the FOX pilot Richard Lovely, and the Disney pilot Madison High and additional music on the Cartoon Network animated series Sym-Bionic Titan, ABC's Missing as well as Fox's The Exorcist, Season 2.
 He orchestrated the TV series Castle, Whispers, Last Resort, Timeless, and S.W.A.T.

 Video games

 He contributed music for the video game score of Rise of the Argonauts with composer Tyler Bates and contributed additional music on God of War: Ascension.
 He orchestrated and conducted Transformers: The Game and Army of Two: The 40th Day.

 Live spectacle

 Williams has also written music and arranged for over 55 live and spectacle shows for Disney, Universal Studios and Seaworld, including Universal's adaptation of "Wicked", Disney's "Aladdin" (Thea Award) at California Adventure, Disney's Tangled – The Musical, Disney's "Snow White", Disney's "Believe", Disney's "Wishes", Disney's "Twice Charmed", Seaworld's "Blue Horizons", Seaworld's "Believe", Disney's "Candlelight Reflection", Disney's "Rhythms of The World", Disney's "Glow in the Park", Disney's "Buzz Lightyears Big Mission", Universal Studio's "Sorciere" and Universal's "Peter Pan" and Napoleon, the West End show.
 He composed the score for the Georgia Aquarium's "Dolphin Tales".
 At least 15 shows are currently playing around the world.
 He has won 4 Thea awards and a Dora Award for the projects "Aladdin – A Disney Spectacular", Universal's "Peter Pan", and "Voice of an Angel" and "Beyond All Boundaries".
 Timothy arranged the music for the opening of Shanghai Disneyland, which was later turned into "Lunar New Year" for the "World of Color Show" at California Adventure.
 Williams most recently composed and arranged the Jurassic World Live Tour for Universal Studios.